junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 They drop by Rufus' cabin briefly first -- need to pick up two passengers from the past.

-Dean gives Sam a quick debrief for catching up, while Cas goes to the young boy, lowering himself so he can look at the kid in the eyes and talk to him on the same height.
+Dean gives Sam a quick debrief to catch up, while Cas goes to the young boy, lowering himself so he can look the kid in the eyes and talk to him at the same height.

 "I'm so sorry," Dean hears Cas saying quietly to the human kid version of Crowley, wondering what Cas is sorry for him about.
 He turns his attention to his conversation with Sam after that.

-"It's going to be like re-sinking *Titanic*.
+"It's going to be like re-sinking the Titanic.
 You sure you can do that?
 It's not going to be easy."
-Sam warns him with a quiet voice.
+Sam warns him in a quiet voice.

 "No one said anything about easy," Dean glances at Cas absentmindedly, "but it has to be done.
 We're just changing things to make them the same as before, not like killing more people."

 "It might end up feeling so.
-You sure you don't want me come along?"
+You sure you don't want me to come along?"

-"Nah, we still need someone in the home base.
+"Nah, we still need someone at the home base.
 You know, sending home beacon or something."

 "Pretty sure you made that one up."